mmcollado/cis106/finalproject/deliverable3.md

  Zoom is an online audio and web conferencing platform.
 People use it to make phone calls or to participate in video conference meetings.

 It was founded in 2011 by Eric Yuan, a former Cisco executive.
 Cisco offered the WebEx web conferencing platform, which remains a competitor in the conferencing space today.
 Yuan's competitor, Zoom, evolved quickly; the service launched in 2013 and had a million users by the end of the year.

+* How to install itJust follow the instruction's in the link for your distribution and remember to configure it first : https://snapcraft.io/zoom-client

 ### Texting/Instant messaging